Mental Health 302:

 by Lindsey Turnbull

 May is Mental Health Awareness Month.
 This year’s theme is CureStigma, encouraging us to change the perception of mental health and mental illness.
 So far, we have shared a general overview of Mental Health, and more focused looks at anxiety and depression, eating disorders, and Obsessive Compulsive Disorder.
 If you have not read these articles, they are a great place to start.
-Remember, these are basic overviews, and not a substitute for professional medical advice.
+All information provided here is a general overview and not a substitute for medical advice from a licensed professional!

 Today, we’re focusing on PTSD.
 PTSD, or Post traumatic stress disorder, is an anxiety disorder that can occur after witnessing or experiencing a traumatic event, or learning that something traumatic happened to a loved one.